Sweden’s carbon tax

 'Polluter pays' principle

-Pricing carbon emissions is a way of applying the 'polluter pays' principle, in which the costs of pollution are borne by those who cause it.
+Pricing carbon emissions is a way of applying the polluter pays principle, in which the costs of pollution are borne by those who cause it.
 This ensures that emissions are reduced in the most cost-effective way, while stimulating the development and deployment of new, clean technologies.
+Carbon pricing can be achieved either through a carbon tax, or through an emissions trading system such as the European Emissions Trading System (EU ETS).
+The information on this page relates mainly to Swedish experiences with carbon taxation.
+For more information about the EU ETS and ETS2, please visit the website of the European Commission.

 Energy sources were first taxed in Sweden in the 1920s.
-A carbon tax was instituted in 1991, alongside an already existing energy tax, and it remains a cornerstone of Swedish climate policy.
-Over time, the carbon tax has increased in importance, contributing to a broad range of environmental and climate objectives.
-For example, the carbon tax provides incentives to reduce energy consumption, improve energy efficiency and increase the use of renewable energy alternatives.
+A carbon tax was instituted in 1991, alongside an already existing energy tax.
+Over time, the carbon tax increased in importance, contributing to a broad range of environmental and climate objectives.
+For example, the carbon tax has provided incentives to reduce energy consumption, improve energy efficiency and increase the use of renewable energy alternatives.
+Since 2005, the main principle for carbon pricing in Sweden is that emissions are priced through either the carbon tax or the EU ETS.

 Carbon tax easy to implement